prakhargour10/utility-mcp-server/docs/doc_list/concepts/capabilities.md

 # Concept: capabilities

 > **AI INSTRUCTIONS:** Use this matrix to refuse to emit a method call when the active transport does not support it.
 The SDK will raise `NotSupported` at runtime; catching it earlier in generated code is preferred.

->
-> The matrix below reflects what is **actually implemented in v1** of each
-> adapter (SDK version `0.5.0-preview.2`).
-The PADController adapter ships
-> with a deliberately small surface — `do_transaction`, probe-style
-> connect / disconnect, and `restart` — and reports `NotSupported` for
+This matrix reflects what is actually implemented in **v1** of each adapter (SDK version `0.5.0-preview.2`).
+The PADController adapter ships with a deliberately small surface — `do_transaction` + connect family + `restart` — and reports `NotSupported` for everything else.
-> everything else, even the methods many merchants associate with a
-> Bluetooth/USB/Serial terminal.
 Do not assume parity with future releases.

 ## v1 capability matrix (authoritative)